CodeTropolis/ws-ionic-non-brand/README.md

 After login, you will be taken to the Student Search page.
 You may then:

-- Add a family record and/or
+- Add a family record (be sure and add at least one child) and/or

-- Search as instructed for an existing record or search by the last name of the family record you just created (be sure and add a child).
+- Search as instructed for an existing record or search by the last name of the family record you just created.

 - In the search results, go to the 'more' menu (3 vertical dots).